Walks in The Lake District

 Walk features: Birds, Flowers, Geographic feature, Pub, Railway, Sea, Views, Wildlife

-Facilities / refreshments: Toilets, cafes and pubs near the start in Arnside
+Facilities / refreshments: Toilets, cafés and pubs near the start in Arnside

 Nearest town: Walk starts in Arnside

-Local accommodation: View accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk
+Local self-catering accommodation: View self-catering accommodation close to the start of this walk from Sykes Holiday Cottages or from Holidaycottages.co.uk

 Walk Tags: Arnside, railway viaduct, Arnside walk, New Barns Bay, Cedric Robinson, Arnside Knott, Kent estuary, Grange over Sands, Lancashire, Lancashire walk, Arnside Tower